What Is an Employee Termination Form?

-Apart from the obvious (employee’s personal information and your company’s information), your notice to employee termination has to contain a few important points: was the employee cautioned against the undesirable behavior?
+Apart from the obvious (employee’s personal information and your company’s information), your Employee Termination Letter has to contain a few important points: was the employee cautioned against the undesirable behavior?
 Are they still entitled to any benefits?
 When will their final paycheck be disbursed and in what format?

 When preparing to terminate an employee, do keep the following in mind:

 - Offering severance for all separations (except firing for poor performance, of course) can significantly reduce the blow;